lucianoengdev/Investimentos_x_Acidentes/README.md

 - [x] Compare original kilometer distribution vs corrected kilometer distribution.
 - [x] Step 3: Analyze hotspots by corrected kilometer, road direction and vehicle type.
 - [x] Document the investment-analysis methodology before Step 4.
+- [x] Step 4: Prepare and adjust investment data using IPCA inflation.
+- [x] Compare corrected investment with fatal crashes using overall and phase-based exploratory views.
+- [x] Document the conclusion and the limits of estimating investment effects.

 ### In Progress

-- [ ] Step 4: Add investment data from `investimentos.csv`.
+- [ ] Write the technical article from the exploratory analysis and documented findings.
-- [ ] Adjust investment values using IPCA inflation.
-- [ ] Compare inflation-adjusted investment with fatal crashes using lag, rolling-window and before-after exploratory views.

-### Pending
+### Future Extension

-- [ ] Discuss whether investment can support exploratory cost-reduction scenarios.
-- [ ] Step 5: Define the modeling question.
+- [ ] Define an occurrence-level fatal-crash classification question.
-- [ ] Step 6: Train and evaluate machine learning models.
+- [ ] Train and evaluate machine learning models as a complementary repository extension.
-- [ ] Step 7: Write the final README updates and technical article.

 ## Kilometer Correction